hienphamle/HienPhamLe/README.md

 Hi 👋 My name is Hien
 =====================

-I am a Data Analyst with 5+ years of experience in operations management and a passion for addressing complex business challenges through data.
-With a strong business acumen, I am excel in translating data into actionable insights, improve decision-making, optimize operations, and drive performance improvements.
+I am a Data Analyst with **5+ years of experience** in operations management and a passion for addressing complex business challenges through data.
+With a **strong business acumen**, I am **excel in translating data into actionable insights**, improve decision-making, optimize operations, and drive performance improvements.

-𝗛𝗮𝗿𝗱 𝘀𝗸𝗶𝗹𝗹𝘀:
+Hard Skills:
-- Data analysis tools (SQL, Python, Power BI)
+- Data analysis tools (**SQL, Python, Power BI**)
-- Bilingual (English, Vietnamese)
+- Bilingual (**English, Vietnamese**)

 I aspire to join a dynamic work environment where creativity and continuous improvement are highly valued and encouraged.